TheOdinProject/curriculum/nodeJS/express/controllers.md

 However, take note that this is a middleware function that requires *four parameters* that you will need to provide even if they are not used.
 If you for example exclude one of the parameters, it will not be recognized as an error middleware function.
 You can try it out yourself ;)

-It is the same as the previous middleware functions with three parameters but with one new parameter in a different order:

-- `err` - The error object.
-This is an odd one but it *must* be the first parameter in the callback.
+It is the same as the previous middleware functions with three parameters but with one new parameter in a different order which is the error object.
+This is an odd one but the error object *must* be the first parameter in the callback.
-- `req` - The request object, which represents the incoming HTTP request.
-- `res` - The response object, which represents the HTTP response that will be sent back to the client.
-- `next` - The function that pass the control to the *next* middleware function (We'll get to this later).
-This is optional.

 This middleware function handles the *errors thrown* in other middleware functions or something that is sent by a previous middleware function using the `next` function (e.g. `next(err)`).